bytedance/GiantMIDI-Piano/README.md

 ## Download GiantMIDI-Piano

+## Method 1 (suggested)

-*Method 1* (suggested): Follow [disclaimer.md](disclaimer.md) to agree a disclaimer and download a stable version of GiantMIDI-Piano (193 MB).
+Follow [disclaimer.md](disclaimer.md) to agree a disclaimer and download a stable version of GiantMIDI-Piano (193 MB).

+## Method 2

-*Method 2*: Users can acquire GiantMIDI-Piano by downloading all audio recordings, and transcribing them into MIDI files following the rest part of this repo.
+Users can acquire GiantMIDI-Piano by downloading all audio recordings, and transcribing them into MIDI files following the rest part of this repo.
 The transcription takes ~200 hours on a single GPU card.

-## Install requirements
+### Install requirements
 Install PyTorch (>=1.4) following https://pytorch.org/.

 The above links also include a curated subset.
 The curated subset constrain YouTube titles must contain composer surnames.